SemMakata/House-of-Orbit-2/README.md

 - If conversion fails, check `server.log` for ffmpeg stderr and the browser's on-page `clientLog` element for client-side diagnostics.

 Security
-- This server is intended for local LAN use only; it binds to the machine's LAN IP by default.
-Do not expose it to the public internet without adding proper auth and TLS.
+- This server binds to localhost by default to avoid accidental public exposure.
+If you expose it publicly, add authentication, rate-limits, and TLS.

 If you want me to also remove the `uploads/` directory after tests or add a simple npm script to start the server, tell me and I'll add it.